fenago/tableau-fundamentals/lab-guides/md/Lab_8.md

 parameter and specify which field will set the value.
 You may use any field in the sheet and may also specify an aggregation for the field.

-We saw in *Chapter 4*, *Starting an Adventure with Calculations and Parameters*, how parameters can be used to accomplish all kinds of results.
+We saw in *Lab 4*, *Starting an Adventure with Calculations and Parameters*, how parameters can be used to accomplish all kinds of results.
 You can use them in calculations, filters, and **Top N** sets, and you